adamduffy/noml/readme.md

-NOML
+NOML (no markup language)
 ===

+Let's admit it, HTML and Javascript really suck for making applications.
+They have separate purposes (UI and logic) with no real glue to bind them.
+Enter jQuery, Backbone, Ember, Angular, React, the list goes on and on.
+All of these improve the glue, but still rely on some complicated mapping model between the HTML and Javascript.

+With NOML there is no HTML (or JSX, or Xml-ish-ness).
 NOML renders javascript objects into html.
-This technique allows for dynamic content to be rendered on the fly without ever touching html.
+This technique allows for dynamic content to be rendered on the fly, modified, and bound with logic, without ever touching HTML.
+The entire application is written in literal, readable, unconverted Javascript.
+The glue is solved (chemistry pun intended).

 ## Simple examples